oktadev/okta-blog/_source/_posts/2022-08-31-state-of-java-project-loom.md

 - Virtual threads use a work-stealing `ForkJoinPool` scheduler
 - Pluggable schedulers can be used for asynchronous programming
 - A virtual thread will have its own stack memory
-- The virtual threads API is very similar to OS threads and hence easier to adopt/migrate
+- The virtual threads API is very similar to platform threads and hence easier to adopt/migrate

 Let's look at some examples that show the power of virtual threads.

 #### Total number of threads

 First, let's see how many platform threads vs. virtual threads we can create on a machine.
-(My machine is Intel Core i9-11900H with 8 cores, 16 threads, and 64GB RAM running Fedora 36.)
+My machine is Intel Core i9-11900H with 8 cores, 16 threads, and 64GB RAM running Fedora 36.
 **Platform threads**

 ```java